Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation: Method

 \subsection{Motion-aware Spatio-temporal Matching}

-Most of the object instances present in videos move over time.
-Therefore, segmentation models should be able to retrieve the corresponding ROIs from the reference frames for mask propagation under motion.
+To account for moving objects, VOS models should be able to retrieve the corresponding ROIs from the reference frames for mask propagation under motion.
 To meet this constraint, non-local spatio-temporal matching methods \cite{STM} consider all locations in the reference frames as potential ROIs.
-However, non-local matching occupies too much memory and generates many noisy matches.
-Local spatio-temporal matching methods \cite{MAST} retrieve the ROIs in the reference frames based on the location coordinates in the query frame and a pre-defined retrieve radius.
-Although local matching is more efficient, existing local matching methods have limited receptive fields and cannot localize the most correlated ROIs when they encounter fast motion or after long-term matching.
+However, non-local matching generates many noisy matches and has a large memory footprint.
+Local spatio-temporal matching methods \cite{MAST} retrieve the ROIs in the reference frames based on the location coordinates in the query frame and a pre-defined retrieval radius.
+Although local matching is more efficient, existing local methods have limited receptive fields limiting their ability to localize the most correlated ROIs when they encounter fast motion or after long-term matching.

-Intuitively, motion cues can help the query locations retrieve the most correlated ROIs for fast moving objects and in scenarios of long-term matching.
-Therefore, we propose a motion-aware spatio-temporal matching module that leverages optical flow to enable the query locations to retrieve the most correlated ROIs from the reference frames as shown in Fig.~\ref{fig:3}(a).
-We use RAFT \cite{RAFT} to compute optical flow with an efficient setting that costs only about 18ms and 13ms for a pair of frames in DAVIS-2017 and YouTube-VOS datasets, respectively.
-As shown in Fig.~\ref{fig:3}(b), the vanilla local spatio-temporal matching method cannot retrieve the most correlated ROIs for the query pixel.
-However, with our motion-aware spatio-temporal matching, the query pixel can find its most correlated ROIs even if the pixels in the ROIs are not consecutive in raw space.
+We propose a motion-aware spatio-temporal matching module that leverages optical flow to enable the query locations to retrieve the most correlated ROIs from the reference frames, see Fig.~\ref{fig:3}(a).
+We use RAFT \cite{RAFT} which costs only about 18ms and 13ms to compute the motion offsets between frame pairs in DAVIS-2017 and YouTube-VOS datasets, respectively.
+As shown in Fig.~\ref{fig:3}(b), the vanilla local spatio-temporal matching method cannot retrieve the most correlated ROIs for the query point.
+However, with our motion-aware spatio-temporal matching, the query point can find its most correlated ROIs even if the ROI pixels are not consecutive in raw space.